ISP2024/movierental-NapatrSaengthongsakullert/README.md

 Answer: Single Responsibility Principle is the best choice for this refactoring because movie class only focuses on the movie details while rental class focuses on price_code for price and rental_point.
 They have separate responsibilities.

+### 5.2 Describe where you implement this method and the reasons for your choice.

+Answer: I implement this method in the pricing module.
+Because
+1. The pricing module is responsible for all price logic.
+If we keep this method in this module, then it is a Single Responsibility Principle.
+2. The pricing module is focused on price strategies, making it a suitable location for methods that determine price codes.
+That means if we put the function in this module, then it is a High Cohesion.